Today's Best Credit Repair Cards

 Furthermore, try not to apply for any more forms of credit as you try to improve your score, as this could affect your progress.

-A range of providers offer credit cards for those with bad credit, but the choice of options is likely to be more limited than for someone with a better credit history.
+A range of providers offer credit cards to build credit, but the choice of options is likely to be more limited than for someone with a better credit history.

 Some major banks offer credit builder cards but, depending on how bad your credit history is and the reasons for it, you may find that many well-known banks and brands won’t be able to approve your application.